Sourdough Pull-Apart Christmas Tree Dinner Rolls (Discard)

 - Pour warm water over the yeast and whisk together until bubbly.

 - Cover the bowl and let it sit for a few minutes to give the yeast time to activate.
-Warm your milk on low.
+Warm your milk or have it set aside to come to room temperature.

-- Using a dough hook, add and gently combine your warm milk, sourdough discard, flour, sugar, butter, and salt.
+- Using a dough hook, add and gently combine your milk, sourdough discard, flour, honey, butter, and salt.

-- On medium speed, knead the dough until it comes together well.
+- On a low to medium speed, knead the dough until it comes together well, without sticking to the bottom or sides.

-- Transfer your dough to an oiled dish and cover.
-I like to roll my dough lightly in the oil before covering.
+- Cover your dough or transfer it to an oiled dish and cover.

 - Let the dough rise at room temperature, or in a warm place if cold, for 1-2 hours or until doubled.